jpuka/mushi-identifier/README.md

 ### Model

 Mushi-identifier is based on a convolutional neural network (CNN).
-The image recognition task is defined as single-label multi-class classification, since the user is expected to submit only one mushroom species in each image.
+The image recognition task is defined as single-label multiclass classification, since the user is expected to submit only one mushroom species in each image.
 Due to a shortage of data, I'm using transfer learning with feature extraction.
 Once I have enough data, I will switch to fine-tuning to improve the performance.

-The base network is [MobileNetV2](https://arxiv.org/abs/1801.04381) taught with ImageNet.
+The base network is [MobileNetV2](https://arxiv.org/abs/1801.04381) pre-trained with ImageNet.
 I chose MobileNet, since it runs well on mobile devices, which are the target deployment platform.
 Furthermore, it is fast to train - I currently don't have any computing servers at my disposal so I am working with Google Colab GPUs.

-See the notebook at ```notebooks/00-jp-mushi-identifier-v1.ipynb``` for model building details such as metrics, cost, callbacks and hyperparameters.
+See the notebook at ```notebooks/01-jp-mushi-identifier-v1.ipynb``` (TODO: and future model notebooks) for model building details such as metrics, cost, callbacks and hyperparameters.

 ### Deployment